audrow/fitbit-goal-setter/README.md

 results is stored in a folder called `data` that will be created for you when you run `goal-status` or `pull-data` (`pull-data` is run automatically when you run `goal-status`).
 To see the generated data folder, run the command `ls`.

+The files in the `data` folder are CSV files (Comma Separated Values), which separate data by commas.
+You can open this data file in Excel or any other spreadsheet program, like Google Sheets.
+For each device, there is a summary page and then a folder with all of the downloaded intraday steps data.

 ## Commands